 After planning out your video content, you need to figure out how you’ll publish your videos.
-Will you increase the authenticity by filming live video on a platform like Facebook or YouTube, or would you prefer to record, edit, and upload your final product to ensure perfection?
+Will you increase the authenticity by filming live video on a platform like Facebook, or would you prefer to record, edit, and upload your final product to ensure perfection?
 Of course, there are benefits to both, but it all depends on your audience and message.

 Step 3: Divide and conquer to produce your marketing video content

 Once you pinpoint your buyer persona and finalize your content strategy, you’ll need to delegate tasks to get the videos recorded.
 Assuming you have the luxury of a team to help you, critical tasks will include:

 - Recording the videos

 - Uploading the videos

 If you are a one-person crew, you can still make your video marketing strategy a reality, but you’ll need to plan and schedule these different tasks.
 One thing I need to stress here: your videos aren’t going to be perfect.
 In fact, my good friend and YouTube creator, Adam LoDolce, once told me that my first video would be horrible, but he advised, “Don’t give up!
 You’ll get better with practice.”

 He was spot on.
 In fact, I just shared my first video fail from 2016, so subscribers of my channel could learn from it and see that everyone starts with humble beginnings.
 Some quick tips if you’re on your own: